Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Data-driven adaptive local search

 \subsubsection{Further swap search}

-FSS iterates through all class combinations $(i_0,i_1)$ of the current optimal solution $S_t$ to find a better and feasible solution.
-If it finds a pair of items with a smaller cost, $S_t$ will be updated.
-The algorithm ends when all pairs of items have been searched.
+FSS iterates through all the item combinations $(i_0,i_1)$ from two different classes of the current optimal solution $S_t$.
+When a pair of items with smaller total cost is found, $S_t$ is updated.
+The procedure terminates when all possible pairs of items have been tried.